A. E. B. Coldiron

 Renaissance and late-medieval literature, history of text technologies, comparative literature, translation studies, poetry

-ANNE COLDIRON, Professor (Ph.D., University of Virginia), has primarily worked in the fields of Renaissance/early modern literature and late-medieval literature, with special focus on translation, book history, poetics and poetry, women and literature, French-English literary relations, and literary reception.
+ANNE COLDIRON, Professor (Ph.D., University of Virginia, 1996), has primarily worked in the fields of Renaissance/early modern literature and late-medieval literature, with special focus on translation, book history, poetics and poetry, women and literature, French-English literary relations, and literary reception.
 She joined FSU's interdisciplinary program in the History of Text Technologies in Spring 2007.
 In 2014-15 she served as Director of the Year-Long Colloquium in Renaissance/Early Modern Translation at the Folger Institute, Washington DC.
-In 2017-2018 she held The Berry Chair in English Literature at the University of St Andrews (Scotland); in 2018-19, she returned to FSU as George Matthews Edgar Professor of English.
+In 2017-2018 she held The Berry Chair in English Literature at the University of St Andrews (Scotland) and was Honorary Professor there, 2018-2024.
+In 2018-19, she returned to FSU as George Matthews Edgar Professor of English, and then as Krafft University Professor.
+She took early retirement in 2022 and continues research in her spare time.

 Her first book issues a strong challenge to traditional literary periodization and canons by examining the large, tri-lingual oeuvre of a 15th-century French poet, Charles of Orleans.
 Her second book, English Printing, Verse Translation, and the Battle of the Sexes, 1476-1557 (2009), treats popular verse translations of French gender discourses that appeared in the formative early decades of printing in England.
-Her third book, Printers Without Borders (Cambridge UP, 2015), studies the early English printers' and translators' complex, resistant appropriations of foreign texts.
+Her third book, Printers Without Borders (Cambridge UP, 2015; reprinted in paperback, 2020), studies the early English printers' and translators' complex, resistant appropriations of foreign texts.
 (See below for editorial work and other publications.)

-She has held several research fellowships, including two from the NEH (National Endowment for the Humanities), a year-long ATLAS grant, a Kluge fellowship, and Folger fellowships (see below for details).
+She has held several research fellowships, including two from the NEH (National Endowment for the Humanities), a year-long ATLAS grant, a Kluge fellowship in the Library of Congress, and Folger fellowships (see below for details).
 She was a collaborator on an Insight Grant from Canada's SSHRC (Social Sciences and Humanities Research Council) for the project now residing at translationandprint.com.
-Currently she is part of the Trajectories of Translation Project, an international group of researchers funded by the SSHRC (Social Sciences and Humanities Research Council of Canada), for 2018-2022.
+She was part of the Trajectories of Translation Project, an international group of researchers funded by the SSHRC (Social Sciences and Humanities Research Council of Canada), for 2018-2022.

-Coldiron's invited lectures include the Library of Congress (DC); Oxford University (UK); the NIDA Institute's Translation Studies Research Symposium (New York); the Folger Shakespeare Library (DC); l'Université de Paris; the CNRS (Centre National de Recherche Scientifique) of France; University of Pennsylvania; UCLA; and others.
-In July 2016 she delivered a keynote lecture ("Languages of the Book") at the international SHARP conference in Paris.
+Coldiron's invited lectures include the Library of Congress (DC, USA); Oxford University (UK); the NIDA Institute's Translation Studies Research Symposium (New York, NY); the Folger Shakespeare Library (DC, USA); l'Université de Paris (Sorbonne III; Sorbonne VII; France); the CNRS (Centre National de Recherche Scientifique) of France; University of Pennsylvania; UCLA; the University of Kansas; and others.
+In July 2016 in Paris she delivered a keynote lecture ("Languages of the Book") at the international SHARP conference (Society for the History of Authorship, Reading, and Publishing.
 Fall 2016 included a keynote lecture on Renaissance translators at the School of Advanced Study at the University of London and invited lectures at the University of Bristol and the University of York (UK).
 In October 2017 she presented the 53rd Annual Erasmus Lecture at the University of Toronto's Centre for Renaissance and Reformation Studies.

 Coldiron's graduate students have worked successfully on such topics as transnational Armada pamphlets, lyric poetics and the Renaissance garden, script-to-print techniques, Elizabeth I's speeches, Spenser, emblems, and early modern visual poetics.
 Her former PhD students have won grants and fellowships from e.g. the ACLS (American Council of Learned Societies), the Mellon Foundation, the Folger Library, and the NEH.